DorababuGulipalli/Restaurant-data-analysis/README.md

 # Restaurant-data-analysis
-Exploratory data analysis is performed on Zomato restaurants Bangalore data.
-Data cleaning and visualization is done to explore the data.
+Exploratory data analysis is performed on data containig the information of Zomato restaurants present in Bangalore.
+Interpreataion of Data, Cleaning of each column present and getting insights by Data visualization